 You need a challenge that will keep you motivated to run on the days when it’s easy to make an excuse.

-The challenge should be realistic but a little bit outside your comfort zone.
-The challenge needs to be scary enough make you stick to your plan and not miss a run.
+The challenge should be realistic but perhaps a little bit outside your comfort zone.
+Don’t make it too ambitious, you want to stick to your plan and not miss a run.